A mobile dance piece devised by Bridgman|Packer Dance. Dates/Locations:

 Torn Space Theater returns to the scenic setting of Buffalo’s Silo City, this year exploring a whole new section of the industrial complex.
 Collaborating with local artists, technicians, and performers, Stations will swathe audiences in sound, light, and projection design to create a visceral and otherworldly experience.

-STATIONS will also feature work by NYC-based sound designer Avi Amon, and gong percussionist Liz Holland, among others.
+STATIONS will also feature work by NYC-based sound designer Avi Amon, and gong percussionist Liz Holland, among other Buffalo-based artists, including Brian Milbrand, Kristina Siegel, Justin Rowland and Frank Napolski, among others.

 The pre-show VIP experience for STATIONS will feature a serene boat ride on the canal surrounding the scenic grain silos, accompanied by an original soundtrack composed by Torn Space sound designers.
 This unique perspective of the historic industrial site will provide a fitting prelude to the night’s meditative performance with a wine and hors d’oeuvres reception.